SKnoedler/Portfolio/README.md

 	_Tools: Python (Numpy, Pandas, Matplotlib, SKlearn), Excel 365, Tableau_

-- ### Independent Projects
+- ### Articles
 	- [Deep Probabilistic Programming Post](https://www.linkedin.com/pulse/deep-probabilistic-programming-steffen-knödler/): One of our Data Science professors Thomas Hamelryck introduced us to Deep Probabilistic Programming (Deep PP) during a lecture in the second semester of my studies.
 This short blog post on LinkedIn introduces the idea of Deep PP and explains what it is  all about.
 I think Deep PP is a very exciting field of study and I cannot wait to learn more.
+	- [Job Web Crawler](https://www.linkedin.com/pulse/data-project-who-looking-enthusiasts-frankfurt-germany-kn%C3%B6dler): A couple of days ago, I've decided to build my very first web crawler to collect information about jobs in my home city, Frankfurt.
+In this short post, I would like to share with you some knowledge about how to crawl data from webpages as well as some thoughts on the results of my very short analysis.

 ## 2) Fundamentals
 - ### Statistics (content will be added in July 2019)
-	- [Basics](https://github.com/SKnoedler/Data-Science-Portfolio/blob/master/Knowledge%20Collection/Statistics%20Basics.pdf): mean, median, percentiles, and many other features explained.
+	- [Fundamentals](https://github.com/SKnoedler/Data-Science-Portfolio/blob/master/Knowledge%20Collection/Statistics%20Basics.pdf): mean, median, percentiles, and many other features explained.
 	- **Probability Distributions**: Uniform- , Normal/ Gaussian- and Poisson Distribution will be explained here.
 	- **Hypothesis Tests**: This section explains how the most common statistical hypothesis tests work as well as how to understand and interpret test values.
 	- **Dimensionality Reduction**: This section explains the concept of dimensionality reduction.